nichiesystems/uswdocs/src/faq/android/en/about/are-there-any-risks-when-using-scurdex-wallet.md

 - Incorrect Metadata

   Incorrect metadata in the app i.e. app displaying outdated exchange rates.
 Scurdex needs to know current market rates for the given fiat currency in order to display cryptocurrency balance in USD, EUR, AUD etc .
-While these rates are obtained from reputable 3rd party sources, Unstoppable can not guarantee they do not differ from global market rates.
+While these rates are obtained from reputable 3rd party sources, Scurdex can not guarantee they do not differ from global market rates.
 Therefore, when sending someone a large amount in cryptocurrency it's safer to enter the payment amount in cryptocurrency (when entering the amount into the input form) rather than in its fiat equivalent.